This topic provides answers to frequently asked questions about PolarDB for PostgreSQL.

 Heavy loads on the primary node may occur due to the following causes: 1.
 The primary endpoint is used to connect your applications to the cluster.
 2. The primary node accepts read requests.
 3. A large number of transaction requests exist.
 4. Requests are routed to the primary node because of a high primary/secondary replication delay.
 5. Read requests are routed to the primary node due to read-only node exceptions.

-- You can use a cluster endpoint to connect to a PolarDB cluster.
+- You can use a cluster endpoint to connect to a PolarDB for MySQL cluster.
 For more information, see Modify a cluster endpoint.

 - If a large number of transactions cause heavy loads on the primary node, you can enable the transaction splitting feature in the console.
-This way, part of queries in the transactions are routed to read-only nodes.
+This way, some queries in the transactions are routed to read-only nodes.
 For more information, see Configure transaction splitting.

 - If requests are routed to the primary node because of a replication delay, you can decrease the consistency level.
 For example, you can use the eventual consistency level.
 For more information, see Specify a consistency level.